eradiate/eradiate/docs/rst/user_guide/onedim_experiment.rst

 radiative transfer on one-dimensional geometries.
 While the computation is not actually one-dimensional (Eradiate's kernel is a 3D Monte Carlo ray tracer), scene setup ensures that the computed quantities are equivalent to what would be obtained with a proper 1D code.

-This guide introduces the features, configuration format and usage of Eradiate's one-dimensional experiment.
+This guide introduces the features, configuration format and usage of this component.

-.. .. admonition:: Tutorials

-..    * Basic usage ⇒ :ref:`sphx_glr_examples_generated_tutorials_experiment_onedim_01_experiment_onedim.py`
-..    * Simulations on heterogeneous atmospheres ⇒ :ref:`sphx_glr_examples_generated_tutorials_experiment_onedim_02_onedim_sim_hetero_atm.py`
+.. button-ref:: /tutorials/01-onedim.ipynb
+   :ref-type: ref
+   :color: primary
+   :expand:

+   Click here to access the hands-on tutorial

 Available features
 ------------------

 Eradiate's one-dimensional experiment is implemented by the :class:`.OneDimExperiment` class.
-Instances are configured by using the class's constructor.
-As usual, the operational mode must be selected prior to instantiating the class.
+Instances are configured using the class's constructor.
+The :term:`operational mode`, which defines how the spectral dimension of the computation is handled, must be selected prior to instantiating the class.

 The constructor only accepts keyword arguments, each of which can be passed an object of an expected type or, alternatively and for relevant entries,